“There is HOPE, even when your brain tells you there isn’t.”

 Where should I do therapy?

 It is important to maintain privacy and confidentiality during your virtual therapy sessions.
 Clients should be in a private space with no other persons around or in the room.
 Some clients join from their car if they do not have a private space at home or work, but clients cannot be driving during a session.
+Because we are meeting virtually, I will need to verify your location at the beginning of each session.
+This is to ensure your safety if anything happens during our call.

 What do I need for virtual therapy?